According to new scientific trials, massage not just feels great, it also makes the muscles heal faster and stronger.

 This does not surprise me, when I first started to give massages to people outside of my friends and family I began to feel emotions that weren’t my own.
 I couldn’t understand why with some people I would be feeling happy and energised when massaging another I would feel sad, angry or unsettled.
 It took some time for me to realise that this was not my own feeling, it was the feeling that I had ‘picked up’ on after massaging clients.
 After learning this was something I could pick up, I went on to learn how to develop this and support the client with the emotion that arose during a treatment.
 This has been a wonderful experience of how to help people far more profoundly, not just with the touch allowing them to feel safe, secure and trusted, but to also benefit the body on a physical level and then to support the emotions through communication and listening.
 This is why I am so passionate about the work I do, it feeds my soul and it helps others to heal.

-If this sounds like a treatment you would enjoy please do call and book today 07989 604750
+If this sounds like a treatment you would enjoy please do call and book a massage in Farnborough today on 07989 604750

 The photographs on my website are quite random!
 They are from my holidays and travel and walks over the years!